BNNorman/CircuitPython-LoRaWAN/README.md

 # CircuitPython-LoRaWAN

-CircuitPython LoRaWAN code to work with the HopeRF RFM95
+LoRaWAN Spec 1.0.x compliant code using CircuitPython 8.x.x tested on a raspberry Pi Pico with the RFM95 transciever.

+The code supports class A and C device classes only.

+The main difference between class A and C is that class C devices are always listening for messages on the fixed RX2 frequency whereas class A devices put the transciever to sleep, after the RX2 window closes, to conserve battery.

+To work as class C the device must have joined TTN previously otherwise TTN will not know of its existence and therefore cannot send downlinks (Max of 10 per day).

+When the code starts up then, if the device class is C, the RFM9x tranceiver is configured to listen on the RX2 frequency.
+After sending uplinks the device would be left listening in the RX2 frequency.
+With class A devices the transceiver will be put to sleep.

+Check the Example testTTN.py to see how you should handle class C by checking if a message has been received in your program loop..

+Note that CircuitPython handles interrupts using countio which has to be queried (polled) periodically.
+For that reason this code only polls the RFM9x IRQ register for txDone and rxDone flags.

+# Logging

+The development code makes extensive use of logging.
+See Docs\Logging.md

+# Hardware

+See Docs\Hardware.md

+See also Docs\ESP32.md

-# Introduction
+# Background

-This is a conversion of my dragino repo to work with Adafruit CircuitPython 8.2.0 on 2023-07-05; Raspberry Pi Pico with rp2040 connected to a HopeRF RFM95 module.
-The ESP32 MAY work but has less available memory and so mpcross needs to be used to shrink the files.

 The original dragino repo is available at https://github.com/BNNorman/dragino-1 and runs on a Raspberry Pi wearing a Dragino LoRa/GPS HAT.

-During conversion I have made efforts to try to improve/clean up the code.
+During the conversion I have made efforts to try to improve/clean up the code and tested it using CircuitPython V8.2.0

-The code is compliant with LoRa Specification 1.0.2.

-# Parameter Cacheing
+# Settings file and Cacheing

+See also Docs\Settings.md

 I would have preffered to keep the configuration file as a TOML but CircuitPython doesn't support sub-sections in TOML files hence I chose to change to a JSON format.

-When the code runs for the first time the configuration file (settings.json) is read in , cached, and provides the information required for the device to join TTN.
-The communication parameters are then cached and saved to NVM (Cacheing is a requirement of the LoRa Specification).
-If the TTN server sends us MAC commands to modify behaviour (output power, sf etc) then those parameters are updated in the cache and the NVM is updated.
+When the code runs for the first time the configuration file (settings.json) is read in and cached in memory.
+It is then saved to NVM so that any changed parameters from TTN Server MAC downlinks are preserved.
+This is complient with the LoRaWAN spec.

-When you next run the code, after a successful join, the keys stored in NVM are used to populate the cache so that the end device can continue where it left off after a shutdown.
+When you next run the code (e.g. after a power cycle and after a previously successful join, the keys stored in NVM are used to populate the memory cache so that the end device can continue where it left off.

-Note that, once the NVM has been written the contents of settings.json are largely ignored.
+Note that, once the NVM has been written the contents of settings.json are superceded by stored values.

 The first two bytes of NVM are used to indicate the size of the JSON string stored.
 If you need to force a re-join, perhaps when testing, you should set the first two bytes to zero or oxffff (unused NVM values).
 For example:-
 ```